dgerod/CBTs-Checker/README.md

 ## Compile

-CMake use is to build the application.
+CMake is used to build the application.

 ## Testing